richardcsuwandi/richardcsuwandi.github.io/_posts/2025-05-15-llm-algorithm-discovery.md

 ---
 layout: distill
-title: Can we use AI to discover better algorithms?
+title: Can We Use AI to Discover Better Algorithms?
 date: 2025-05-15 10:00:00 +0700
 description: A review of FunSearch and AlphaEvolve
 tags: [AGENTS, LARGE LANGUAGE MODELS]